stldevs/stldevs/README.md

 ## contributing

 Pull requests are welcome as long as you don't take the site in a new weird direction.
 All Go files should be run through gofmt and goimport before pushing.
-I suggest GoSublime or IntelliJ Go plugin (built from source).
+I suggest GoSublime or IntelliJ Go plugin.

 Front end developers look here: https://github.com/jakecoffman/stldevs-frontend